icefoxen/joxa/README.md

 * The distinctions between `if/when/unless` don't really spark joy
 * Records are as clunky as they are in Erlang (is this a bad thing?)
 * Doesn't include Erlang maps (they post-date it)
+* Make it escape atoms with quotes so you can't generate invalid Erlang AST's by using variables named `else` and such.

 ## Tooling